Convention on Biological Diversity: 2021/2022 COP 15

 The 15th meeting of the Parties was originally scheduled to take place in Kunming, China in 2020, but was postponed several times due to the COVID-19 pandemic.
 After the start date was delayed for a third time, the Convention was split into two sessions.
 A mostly online event took place in October 2021, where over 100 nations signed the Kunming declaration on biodiversity.
 The theme of the declaration was "Ecological Civilization: Building a Shared Future for All Life on Earth".
 Twenty-one action-oriented draft targets were provisionally agreed in the October meeting, to be further discussed in the second session: an in-person event that was originally scheduled to start in April 2022, but was rescheduled to occur later in 2022.
 The second part of COP 15 ultimately took place in Montreal, Canada, from 5–17 December 2022.
 At the meeting, the Parties to the Convention adopted a new action plan, the Kunming-Montreal Global Biodiversity Framework.

 2024 COP 16

-The 16th meeting of the Parties is scheduled to be held in Turkey in 2024.
+The 16th meeting of the Parties is scheduled to be held in Cali, Colombia in 2024.
+Originally, Turkey was going to host it but after a series of earthquakes in February 2023 they had to withdraw.